sohail19go27/BeyondChats/README.md

-# BeyondChats Application Designing Phasings:
+# BeyondChats Application Designing Phasingss:

 This Project is implemented in three phases as described in the assignment and demonstrates backend development engineering, web scraping, ai-based content enhancement, and frontend UIs developmenting it.